DoWithPassion/JavaScript/JavascriptConcept.md

 ## Difference b/w parameters and arguments
 - Parameters are the names used in the function defination.
-- Arguments are the values(may be functions,numbers,other variables etc..) that we pass to the function in the time of calling it.
+- Arguments are the values(may be functions,numbers, other variables etc..) that we pass to the function at the time of calling it.
 ```
 function c(param1, param2){
 <!-- Params are local scoped in this particular function -->